percona/pmm-doc/docs/details/api.md

 ### Use an API key

 You can pass the API key into a REST API call as a query parameter in the following format.
-Replace `api_key` with your API key.
+Replace `API_KEY` with your API key.

 **Example**